johnkyony/api-guide/source/variables.rst

 Fee Allocation
 --------------
-The following constants are used for *fee_allocation*.
+The following constants are used for TradeSafe's escrow fee *fee_allocation*.

 * 0 - Buyer Pays
 * 1 - Seller Pays